-Other student appeals and complaints may be addressed to the Graduate Director, who will consult with all parties involved and propose a resolution to the problem.
-If this informal mediation is unsuccessful, the matter may be referred to the Graduate Program Faculty for a formal review and decision.
-Students may appeal decisions of the Graduate Director or the Graduate Program Faculty to the Dean of the School of Graduate Studies.
+Other student appeals and complaints may be addressed to the NSGP Director or Co-Director, who will consult with all parties involved and propose a resolution to the problem.
+If this informal mediation is unsuccessful, the matter may be referred to the NSGP Executive Committee for a formal review and discussion with NSGP Faculty.
+Students may appeal decisions of the NSGP Faculty with the SGS Appeals Committee as outlined in the SGS bylaws.